cherylkc/catalog-service/docs/books/tutorials/fetching-a-book-by-property.md

 # Tutorial: Fetching a book using any of its properties

-Say you're a WordHoard user who's trying to recommend a book to a friend.
+Say you're a WordHoard user trying to recommend a book to a friend.
 You don't recall the title of the book or the exact spelling of the author's name, but you do remember that you received the book as a gift for your birthday during the pandemic.
 WordHoard can help you out by letting you retrieve the name of the book using the month and year (April 2020) as a query parameter.

 The following tutorial shows you how to do that - retrieve `books` that match a specified property from your WordHoard collection.
 This involves making a `GET` request to the appropriate endpoint using any of the following query parameters: